-We reserve the right to change our current practice on Market Value Reductions at any time, without prior notice, and this would apply to existing plans and any new plans or top-ups.
+We reserve the right to change our current practice on MVR at any time, without prior notice, and this would apply to existing plans and any new plans or top-ups.

 Examples of reasons for a change would include significant changes in the investment market or because the number of people moving out of the fund increases substantially.

-For more information on our current practice, and on when we may apply an MVR please see Market Value Reduction - a clear explanation.
+For more information on our current practice and when we may apply an MVR, please see Market Value Reduction - a clear explanation.